oubino/locpix_points/README.rst

         #.
 Identify graphs closest and furthest from the centre of each class in UMAP space, and visualise the raw and clustered graphs
         #.
 For these graphs visualise the results of SubgraphX on them.
 Note as SubgraphX is not stable (i.e. each run could produce slightly different results), the notebook loads in previously generated SubgraphX plot, rather than regenerating this.

-* [Alternatively] If you would like to re-run training or evaluation (this requires being signed into wandb, create account and follow instructions at https://docs.wandb.ai/quickstart/), you can run the below (modify scripts/evaluate.py to include the correct model after training).
+* [Additionally] If you would like to re-run training or evaluation (this requires being signed into wandb, create account and follow instructions at https://docs.wandb.ai/quickstart/), you can run the below (modify scripts/evaluate.py to include the correct model after training).
 You can then use analysis.ipynb notebook (modify to load in the correct model) to re-run the results of feature and structure analysis
     .. code-block:: shell

         bash scripts/train.sh